Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

       hobbies: true,
     },
   });
-  console.dir(allUsersAndHobbies, {depth: null});
+  console.dir(allUsersAndHobbies, { depth: null });
 }
 ```

-If we rerun the code, we should get a nice output of all our data in the console.
+If we rerun the code, we should get an excellent output of all our data in the console.

 ![Prisma data output to a console](https://cdn.hashnode.com/res/hashnode/image/upload/v1641278426964/o9pxEu9QA.png)